Polymer/old-docs-site/docs/polymer/polymer.md

 **Important:** Be careful when initializing properties that are objects or arrays.
 Due to the nature of `prototype`, you may run into unexpected "shared state" across instances of the same element.
 If you're initializing an array or object, do it in `ready()` rather than directly on the `prototype`.

-Do this:
+    // Good!
     Polymer('x-foo', {
       ready: function() {
         this.list = []; // Initialize and hint type to be array.
         this.person = {}; // Initialize and hint type to an object.
       }
     });

-instead of this:
+    // Bad.
     Polymer('x-foo', {
-      list: [],
+      list: [], // Don't initialize array or objects on the prototype.
       person: {}
     });